No Products in the Cart

 3 MISTAKES TO AVOID WHEN WRITING TO FAMILY

 - Don’t bring up sore subjects.
 As close as families often are, there can be hot-button topics that spark conflict.
 Thank you cards aren’t the place to mention them, even in jest.
 They can shut your recipient down and ruin the moment.
 You want them to understand how grateful you are, so just say thank you.
+A loving family can talk about anything, but maybe you don't need to all of the time.

 - Make sure to thank everyone.
 Families talk; if you thank one person that deserves it but not another, the second person will probably find out.
 So let’s say your two cousins help you move.
 Send them both a thank you card, even if they live together.
 Expressing gratitude is no time to get lazy.
 Give everyone the thanks they’re due.